stuart-srjc/CS12-Labs/Example/README.md

-# CS12-Labs
+# CS12-Lab Example

-This repository is for downloading the labs for CS-12
+This repository is for downloading the Example lab for CS-12